askaryabbas/askaryabbas/README.md

   Developed as part of the Clark University Capstone (Fall 2025), this project blends NLP, embeddings, and modern UI/UX for a seamless study experience.

 - **Decentralized Blockchain Marketplace**
-  Building a next-generation decentralized marketplace leveraging blockchain technology.
+  Developed a next-generation decentralized marketplace leveraging blockchain technology.
 This platform offers secure, transparent, and token-based transactions, utilizing smart contracts for trustless interactions and dynamic pricing algorithms for market efficiency.

 - **LLM-based AI Solutions**
   Developed advanced AI applications leveraging large language models to deliver intelligent insights and automation capabilities.
 This project showcases innovative NLP techniques applied to real-world scenarios.